andrewparmar/website/_posts/website_development.md

     * `markdown-it` is more lightweight and fast

 I used a combination of the second and third.
 The third provided easy setup but needed some optimization that I borrowed from the NextJS starter blog template.

+## Flexbox
+Flexbox is a powerful tool for laying out content.
+I was trying to line up the date and title of each post, and cursor suggested using flexbox.